4. To take a proactive role in developing and maintaining community infrastructure and services to all; and

 description: This letter was a reply to a letter sent by an ACA member to Minister Mulder after the Donnybrook Rd fire affected our estate.

-People can sign an online petition to the Senate at http://www.communityrun.org/p/
+People signed an online petition to the Senate at http://www.communityrun.org/p/